lawrennd/old_talks/_mlphysical/simulation.md

 The ideas for probabilistic programming originate in [BUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/).
 The software was developed at the MRC Biostatistics Unit here in Cambridge in the early 1990s, by amoung others, David Spiegelhalter.
 Carl Henrik covered in last week's lecture some of the approaches for approximate inference.
 BUGS uses Gibbs sampling.
 Gibbs sampling, however, can be slow to converge when there are strong correlations in the posterior between variables.

 The descendent of BUGS that is probably most similar in the spirit of its design is [Stan](https://mc-stan.org/).
 Stan came from researchers at Columbia University and makes use of a variant of Hamiltonian Monte Carlo called the No-U-Turn sampler.
 It builds on automatic differentiation for the gradients it needs.
-It's all written in C++ for speed, but has interfaces to Python, R, Julia, Matlab etc. Stan has been higly succesful during the Coronavirus pandemic, with a number of epidemiological simulations written in the language, for example see this [blog post](https://mc-stan.org/users/documentation/case-studies/boarding_school_case_study.html).}
+It's all written in C++ for speed, but has interfaces to Python, R, Julia, MATLAB etc. Stan has been highly successful during the Coronavirus pandemic, with a number of epidemiological simulations written in the language, for example see this [blog post](https://mc-stan.org/users/documentation/case-studies/boarding_school_case_study.html).}

 \notes{Other probabilistic programming languages of interest include those that make use of variational approaches (such as [pyro](https://pyro.ai/)) and allow use of neural network components.}